-Today I walked the Scott Street Labyrinth.
-It’s on Scott Street near the corner of Waller in the Haight District of San Francisco.
+Today I visited the Scott Street Labyrinth… two actually.
+They are on Scott Street near the corner of Waller in the Haight District of San Francisco.

-The labyrinth was created in 2007, sponsored by the California Pacific Medical Center, with the support of many other groups and individuals.
+The labyrinths were created in 2007, sponsored by the California Pacific Medical Center, with the support of many other groups and individuals.

 I first explored the large one.